 no specific psychosocial or family dynamic cause for homosexuality has been identified, including histories of childhood sexual abuse.
 Sexual abuse does not appear to be more prevalent in children who grow up to identify as gay, lesbian, or bisexual, than in children who identify as heterosexual. (emphasis added).

-A further note on the condition of professional organizations and their ability to speak on behalf of health professionals: The APA lost 10% of its members between 2008 and 2013 and now represents less than 44% of psychologists in America (Robiner, Fossum, & Hong, 2015).
-The American Medical Association now represents less than 20% of physicians in the country (Rosik, 2019, pg 24).
+A further note on the condition of professional organizations and their ability to speak on behalf of health professionals: the APA lost 10% of its members between 2008 and 2013 and now represents less than 44% of psychologists in America (Robiner, Fossum, & Hong, 2015).
+The American Medical Association now represents less than 20% of physicians in that country (Rosik, 2019, p.
+24).